pinax/pinax-project-account/README.md

 [![Join us on Slack](http://slack.pinaxproject.com/badge.svg)](http://slack.pinaxproject.com/)

-In addition to what is provided by the [zero project](https://github.com/pinax/pinax-projects/blob/master/README.md#pinax-project-zero), this project provides thorough integration with [django-user-accounts](https://github.com/pinax/django-user-accounts), adding comprehensive account management functionality.
+In addition to what is provided by the [zero project](https://github.com/pinax/pinax-projects/blob/master/README.md#pinax-project-zero), pinax-project-account provides thorough integration with [django-user-accounts](https://github.com/pinax/django-user-accounts), adding comprehensive account management functionality.
 It is a foundation suitable for most sites that have user accounts.

+Pinax is an open-source platform built on the Django Web Framework.
+It is an ecosystem of reusable Django apps, themes, and starter project templates.
+This collection can be found at http://pinaxproject.com.

+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

+The Pinax documentation is available at http://pinaxproject.com/pinax/.

+For updates and news regarding the Pinax Project, please follow us on Twitter at [@pinaxproject](https://twitter.com/pinaxproject) and check out our blog http://blog.pinaxproject.com.

 The source code for this project template has moved to the [account branch](https://github.com/pinax/pinax-projects/tree/account) of [pinax-projects](https://github.com/pinax/pinax-projects/).